DCASE-REPO/psds_eval/README.md

    evaluation and, unlike standard ROC curves in the binary classification case, it does not represent every possible operating point configuration of the evaluated system.
-For example, a system with two possible classes (speech and drum), can be tuned to achieve 80% TP for speech and 70% TP for drum, but such operating point is not precisely represented on the PSD-ROC curve.
+For example, a system with two possible classes (speech and drum) can be tuned to achieve 80% TP for speech and 70% TP for drum, but such an operating point is not precisely represented on the PSD-ROC curve.
-   Hence, not all possible configurations of the given system is expected to lie on the curve.
-However, the summary of the performance and how it changes for each class is still represented in the PSD-ROC and its area (i.e., the PSDS).
+   Hence, not all possible configurations of the given system are expected to lie on the curve.
+However, the summary of the performance and how it changes for each class is still represented in the PSD-ROC and its area (i.e. the PSDS).

 ## Installation
 In order to install the `psds_eval` package: